Skip to main content

 When you turn your thermostat to heat mode and set it to the desired temperature, a sequence of operations take place at the furnace.
 First the draft inducer motor is energized to create a draft in the heat exchanger that draws the combustion gases out and up a flue pipe venting outside the house.
 Second, a systems intermittent pilot light or electronic ignition is energized to ignite the burner.
 Once a flame is proven by the flame sensor, a temperature probe signals the blower motor to come on.
 As air is pulled from the return air ducts in your house across the heat exchanger, it is warmed and distributed throughout your home by ducts to supply registers.
 The system will remain on until the temperature set point at the thermostat is satisfied.
 The sequence of operations for the furnace is controlled by the main printed circuit board housed in the blower sections.
 Its also worth mentioning that the blower used for the heating cycle is the same used in cooling mode too.
 Furnace control boards typically have a LED light that will flash error codes that can lead to the source of a problem.
 Sometimes these can be misleading though, and the best course of action at this point is to call your local HVAC service professional to diagnose the problem.

-Electric Air Handlers can either be stand alone or used in conjunction with a heat pump system.
+Electric air handlers can either be stand alone or used in conjunction with a heat pump system.
 Like furnaces, this is where the blower for air distribution in your home or business is housed.
 Instead of a fossil fuel being burned though, the air handler uses electric heating elements controlled by the thermostat.
 In heat pump systems these electric resistance coils are used to “boost” the temperature and output of the heat pump system.
 When temperatures outside drop below 30 degrees or colder, heat pumps tend to operate less efficiently and so the heat strips will then be activated by the heat pump.
 Such operations are usually done automatically.
 Houses that use heat strips solely for a source of heat often have higher electric bills.

 How Does an Air Conditioner Work?